motion/orbit/projects/blog/src/pages/hello-world/index.md

 date: '2018-09-29T22:12:03.284Z'
 ---

 It's about time!
 I'm really excited to start talking about Orbit.
-It's certainly been an intense few years building of development but I it's reached the point now where it presents a pretty solution to a number of important problems.
+It's certainly been an intense few years of development, and it feels really great to reach the point where I can start to speak more about it.

-I'm also very proud to say we have [our first alpha build]() for download.
-While it's missing some of the most interesting parts, we've pushed hard to get it to where it can plausibly improve your life today.
+I'll start with the most exciting part.
+We have [our first alpha build]() ready to download.
+Give it a try.
+While some of the most interesting parts are barely working, we have pushed hard to get it to where everything we want to do over the next year is roughly in place, auto updates, and looks and feels close to what we want.

 So, what is Orbit?